 Cold Springs Cave (lots of metates) and Fishmouth Cave over several days.

-Moab and the surrounding area is one of my favorite places.
+Moab and the surrounding area are two of my favourite places.
 We went on several day hikes.
-Fisher Towers, along the Colorado River east of town, are spectacularly eroded ‘mud’ towers that are a favorite with rock climbers.
+Fisher Towers, along the Colorado River east of town, are spectacularly eroded ‘mud’ towers that are a favourite with rock climbers.
 It is a great hike up through the towers.
 Negro Bill Canyon is another great day hike through a beautiful canyon with a nice arch at the end.
 We watched two people throw a rope over both sides of the arch and rappel in tandem from the top.
 Bowtie Arch, along the river past Potash, is a great hike over slick rock to a Corona/Bowtie Arch.

 The drive along the river has many petroglyph panels on the vertical cliff beside the road and rock climbers.

-Yellow Rock in Cottonwood Wash has colors very similar to Coyote Buttes.
+Yellow Rock in Cottonwood Wash has colours very similar to Coyote Buttes.
 This was my third hike here and one I am sure to repeat.

 We had brought a harness and Barb appreciated being belayed up the steep bits on the north end of Top Rock.
 I showed Barb all the secret places – the wind room with it’s fantastic colours and the two arches with views to the east down to the teepees.